 William L. McGee, USN, was one of 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for the tests.
 He had a front row seat for the Able and Baker blasts from aboard the heavy cruiser, USS Fall River (CA-131), Flagship for the Target Fleet, and responsible for positioning the 90-plus target vessels in the Bikini Lagoon.

-He adds to his own observations entries from the Fall River ship log, interviews with shipmates and other Crossroads participants, and commentary from three Crossroads experts on the later lessons learned about the devastating effects of ionizing radiation on man, animal, and ships–that no one saw coming.
+To his own observations, he adds entries from the Fall River ship log, interviews with shipmates and other Crossroads participants, and commentary from three Crossroads experts on the later lessons learned about the devastating effects of ionizing radiation on man, animal, and ships – that no one saw coming.

 Foreword by F. Lincoln Grahlfs, Ph.D., author Voices From Ground Zero

 Paperback 6″ x 9″, $19.95; Kindle eBook $5.95

 Less than a year earlier in August 1945, the United States had dropped the atomic bomb on the Japanese cities of Hiroshima and Nagasaki on August 6 and August 9 respectively.
 The use of this nuclear warfare effectively ended World War II.